cmry/cmry.github.io/_posts/2015-05-06-twitter-python.md

 t(q) = \frac{sum}{max} \cdot i = \frac{sum}{max} \cdot \frac{15 \cdot 60}{lim}
 \end{equation}

-So say that we have three profiles with 1000 ($max = 1000 \cdot 3$) friends, this would result in $t(q) = 3000 / 200 \cdot 15*60 / 30 = 450$ seconds (!) for three profiles.
+So say that we have three profiles with 1000 ($max = 1000 \cdot 3$) friends, this would result in $t(q) = 3000 / 200 \cdot 15\cdot60 / 30 = 450$ seconds (!) for three profiles.
 This isn't such a big deal when we're only interested in a fairly small amount of people.
 Otherwise we'll have to sit this query process out for a while, which definitely needs to be taken into account whilst designing an experimental setup.

 When writing a program that uses this API and which has to deal with its rate limits, it would be a good thing to optimize the amount of queries per some amount of seconds, especially when database interactions, preprocessing and this kind of stuff is happening in the background and taking up time before the next query.
 This was one of the reasons I started developing the wrapper for Tweepy; to make sure that the $t(q)$ in our equation is very approximate to the amount of time the class methods will be taking.
-So, let's get into the design now.

 ## Syntactic Sugar

-As you might know, syntactic sugar is a way to describe syntax in a programming language that makes it 'tastier to consume': easier to read, work with or just to make things work in an alternative style.
+As you might know, syntactic sugar is a way to describe syntax in a programming language that makes it 'tastier to consume': easier to read, work with, or just to make things work in an alternative style.
 Now while this is predominantly used for lower-level code, it also works well to describe a certain type of wrapper.
+The aim is then to simplify certain interactions, that do mostly the same as existing code, but in a more intuitive or task-specific manner (of which the latter is the case here).
+So, let's get into the design now.

 # Class __init__

-So, starting off, of course we start off initiating the class and setting some of the first local parameters.
-Please note that I will truncate the docstrings and only leave the parameters, the code is documented on github.
+We start off initiating the class, of course, and setting some of the first local parameters.
+Please note that I will truncate the docstrings and only leave the parameters, the code is documented on [github]().
+Moving the `auth` function to be called by either 'user' or 'app' makes fiddling with the different handler classes a little less troublesome.
+Now starting for example `api = TwAPI('user')` already gives a fully authenticated api object to work with directly!

 {% highlight python %}
 import tweepy as twp